A Bunch of Easy Ways to Reduce Plastic Use in Daily Life

 Since single-use plastics are by far the worst contributor to the plastic waste problem, it makes sense to start there to try to lower your personal plastic footprint.
 Single-use plastics like water bottles, straws and food packaging have been found littered on beaches, clogged in waterways and have caused harm to marine life and the natural environment.

-Choosing to refuse plastic items such a disposable straws and plastic cups, or opting for plastic-free grocery products are easy and powerful ways to reduce the amount of plastic you personally use.
+Choosing to refuse plastic items such disposable straws and plastic cups, or opting for plastic-free grocery products are easy and powerful ways to reduce the amount of plastic you personally use.

 Listen to me talking about some of my favorite ways to ditch plastic! ⬇

-In this post we’ll cover four big ways you can reduce your dependance on plastic and switch to reusable, refillable and sustainable alternatives:
+In this post we’ll cover the four big ways you can reduce your dependance on plastic and switch to reusable, refillable and sustainable alternatives:

-1. Reduce Plastic at the Grocery Store
+1. Skip Plastic at the Grocery Store

 Think about your typical trip to the grocery store.
 How much plastic do you come home with?
 If I’m not careful when I shop, I end up with more plastic packaging than I realize, which can be super frustrating.
 Use these tips to be prepared and aware so you can minimize the plastic you bring home with your food.